openxla/xla/docs/hlo_dumps.md

 - **HloProto:** Protocol buffer files, which are a more structured, machine-readable format.
 - **HloSnapshot**: HLO module plus its inputs.
 For replaying HLOs, you sometimes require the actual inputs fed to a given computation rather than random data.

 You can use XLA flags to specify and get dumps.
 In most cases, you can set it with an environment variable.
-JAX also offers an programmatic way to print the HLO dump.
+JAX also offers a programmatic way to print the HLO dump.

 ## Local Execution